The Ravi Sankaran Fellowship Program

 Ravi Sankaran Fellowships are open to Indian nationals (who must also be resident in India at the time of applying) with a demonstrated deep interest in wildlife ecology and conservation through prior involvement in this field.
-Applicants must hold a Bachelors degree in any subject, and should normally be below 30 years of age on the first of July in the year of application.
+Applicants must hold a Bachelors degree in any subject, and should normally be below 30 years of age in the year of application.

 Applicants must demonstrate their commitment to conservation and strongly justify how the fellowship will further conservation in India.
 The Fellowship particularly seeks young applicants with bold and unconventional ideas for tackling conservation problems.
 Small Grant applicants must also submit a project proposal with budget.
 Full details accompany the application form for the specific activity.

 All complete applications received will be screened by a committee, who will then shortlist candidates for interview.
 If you are shortlisted, we will send you details of travel, venue, etc. No interviews will be conducted for Small Grants applications.
 Interviews for Masters and Internship applicants usually take place in Mumbai or Delhi at the end of May or early June.
 Decisions on all three fellowship activities will be announced shortly thereafter.

 Fellowship recipients must submit a detailed Interim Report every year, and a Final Report at the end of their term.
 All reports must contain an accounting of funds spent.
 Fellows retain all rights over information generated during their tenure.
 Fellows must acknowledge support received from the “Ravi Sankaran Fellowship” when and where they publish this work.